arfc/msr-neutronics/msr-flows/readme.md

 These scripts are used to analyze flows in MSRs.

+## Notes
+Directory which contains documentation on different approaches to modeling continuous reprocessing, as well as analysis of mass balance using only continuous reprocessing.

 ## Flow Tests

 This is the initial version which contains the separated core and piping materials for a simple case.
 This was to test Serpent2 flow functionality, potential bugs and pitfalls, etc.